chicbass/chicbass.github.io/aem_ex_e_2.md

 3. AFM Forms

 > 29
-> What la the main restriction for newly created AFM Tags?
+> What is the main restriction for newly created AFM Tags?

 1. The tag cannot have the same name as its direct parent namespace
 2. Same tags cannot be shared across different namespaces